 Heat Map Rating

 S2.
-Establish an Innovation Advisory Committee е Complexity: Medium
+Establish an Innovation Advisory Committee • Complexity: Medium

 Priority: High

 Observation # Recommendation

 VTA's vision is to "To innovate the way Silicon Valley moves".
 In 2019, VTA created an Office of Innovation, drafted an Innovation 2020 plan, and identified pilots or future deployments.
 VTA also has an Innovation Center meeting room.
 VTA's innovation efforts have been impacted by minimal Board direction, limited staff resources and lack of dedicated funding.
 Incremental ideas, such as bus electrification and accessible electric autonomous vehicles, remain in various planning stages.
 Several benchmark agencies had active Innovation groups.
-Recent examples of transit innovation ideas include: 3D printed parts Mobility as a Service (MaaS) transit apps that allow both ticket purchase and Uber/Lyft ridesharing orders Unsolicited proposals for new processes or technology FTA's Integrated Mobility Innovation demonstration program S2 a).
-Create a new Innovation Committee, cor Board members, tech company representat Silicon Valley leaders.
-The mission of the Committee would be to: Encourage broader innovation, by consiriskier and industry leading ideas Support the VTA Office of Innovation's d Seek external investment or incubation is sustainable R&D budget Create more partnerships, to enhance ideas Leverage Board members' contacts with at local tech companies Establish an "Unsolicited Proposal" progor privately funded ideas from vendors at Follow-up on the Future of Transportation (including first and last-mile connectivity) dering non-incremental, evelopment funding, to create a lea generation transportation leaders ram, to assess creative and contractors n Workshop ideas
+Recent examples of transit innovation ideas include: 3D printed parts Mobility as a Service (MaaS) transit apps that allow both ticket purchase and Uber/Lyft ridesharing orders Unsolicited proposals for new processes or technology FTA's Integrated Mobility Innovation demonstration program S2 Create a new Innovation Committee, consist members, tech company representatives, at Valley leaders.
+The mission of the Committee would be to: Encourage broader innovation, by consist riskier and industry leading ideas Support the VTA Office of Innovation's description of Seek external investment or incubation of Sustainable R&D budget Create more partnerships, to enhance idea to Leverage Board members' contacts with at local tech companies Establish an "Unsolicited Proposal" progroup or privately funded ideas from vendors at Follow-up on the Future of Transportation (including first and last-mile connectivity incremental approach, and new business dering non-incremental, evelopment funding, to create a lea generation transportation leaders ram, to assess creative and contractors n Workshop ideas drastic vs.